Zamiell/jud6s/README.md

 While not technically unavoidable, they are near-impossible to do safely on a Dr. Fetus build.

-The deleted rooms are as follows:
+The deleted room is as follows:
 * Angel Room: #9

+The changed rooms are as follows:
 * Cathedral: #286, #291